 Maggie Stevenson was born and raised in Scotland and has been living in the US since 2002.
 She has a degree in English Language and Literature from the University of St Andrews (Scotland) and a Certificate in Professional Genealogy from Boston University.
 She is passionate about exploring family histories and bringing family stories to life through research.

-She is also an experienced genetic genealogist and uses DNA results from commercial DNA tests such as Ancestry DNA, 23andMe and Family Tree DNA to confirm ancestral lines or solve unknown parentage cases.
-She has found “lost” relatives through DNA and has helped analyse the data for many adoptees who have gone on to find their birth parents.
+She is also an experienced genetic genealogist and uses DNA results from commercial DNA tests such as Ancestry DNA, 23andMe.
+MyHeritage and Family Tree DNA to confirm ancestral lines or solve unknown parentage cases.
+She has found “lost” relatives through DNA and has helped analyse the DNA data for many adoptees.
+In many cases, she has been able to find one or both biological parents in adoption cases.

 Her teachers in genetic genealogy have included CeCe Moore, Karen Stanbury and Paul Woodbury.